 Egress suggests three key considerations to bring real organizational change and create a security culture.
 The first is to measure outcomes rather than activity, the second is to tailor training to the individual, and the third is to combine SAT with nudges, interventions, and real-time teachable moments, at the point of risk, when a user is about to perform a potentially dangerous action.

 - Survey: Contrary to Egress’ advice, only 40% of respondents are offering fixed frequency SAT combined with real-time interventions, such as alerts just before a user makes a mistake, such as replying to a phishing email.

-To read Cybersecurity Hype: How to Manage Expectations Versus Reality, including all its analysis and findings please visit LINK.
+Download to read Cybersecurity Hype: How to Manage Expectations Versus Reality, including all its analysis and findings.

 Survey findings are based on a Pollfish survey of 800 respondents at American and British organizations who are either primary decision makers or part of a committee that evaluates decisions about company data security.
 The survey ran in September 2022.